jchv/zanbato/README.md

 - ✅ Enumerations
 - ✅ Parameters
 - ✅ Expressions
+  + ✅ All unary and binary operators
-  + ⚠️ **Only basic literals and limited field access.** The groundwork for parsing expressions is present but unfinished.
+  + ⚠️ **Limited support for field access.** Navigating structs is currently unsupported.
   + ⚠️ **In addition, special variables are not implemented.**
+  + ⚠️ **Ternary operator is not supported yet.**
+  + ⚠️ **Operator precedence may differ from Kaitai Struct.** The operator precedence of Kaitai Struct expressions is not specified yet.
 - ⚠️ **Instances are not implemented.**